mpv-player/mpv/DOCS/man/osc.rst

 offer basic mouse-controllability.
 It is intended to make interaction easier for new users and to enable precise and direct seeking.

-The OSC is enabled by default if mpv was compiled with lua support.
+The OSC is enabled by default if mpv was compiled with Lua support.
 It can be disabled entirely using the ``--osc=no`` option.

 Using the OSC